twleochao/twleochao.github.io/_pages/piano.md

 author_profile: true
 ---

-These are some of my favorite recordings for solo and concerto pieces I've played or really enjoy, in no particular order.
+These are some of my favorite recordings of solo piano and other classical pieces of all time, they are in no particular order.

 ### Alexander Scriabin Feuillet d'album(Album Leaf) Op.
 45 No. 1 in E-flat major
 *Played by Heinrich Neuhaus*